swadeley/content-sources-frontend/_playwright-tests/style_guide.md

 ### Non-DOM Assertions

-For checks that don't involve the DOM (e.g., API responses, or other async operations that don't have a UI expression), you can use `expect.poll`.
+For checks that don't involve the DOM (e.g. API responses, or other async operations that don't have a UI expression), you can use `expect.poll`.

 ```typescript
 await expect